sagiegurari/duckscript/docs/sdk.md

 ### Parameters

-* Option --silent flag to suppress any output.
+* Optional --silent flag to suppress any output.
+* --input - Optional content to be sent to the child process input stream.
 * The command to execute and its arguments.

 ### Return Value